Amazon Marketplace

 PR (Planned Replenishment) is a strategy for proactively planning reorders based on demand forecasts.
 Effective PR reduces stockouts and overstock through mathematical optimization.
 Amazon offers Replenishment Recommendation tools to support PR decisions.
 A well-managed PR strategy with correct MOQ/lead-time inputs significantly improves inventory effectiveness.

-Open term pagePRO
+Open glossary pagePRO

 Progressive Number (Frachtverfolgung)